Lordship of Coshmaing

 Map of 16th century territory of the Lordship of Coshmaing, in present-day Co.
 Kerry, Ireland.
 Adapted from: W.F.
 Butler; "Pedigree and Succession of the House of MacCarthy Mór, With a Map'"; Journal of the Royal Society of Antiquaries of Ireland; Vol. 51, May 1920.

 The Lordship of Coshmaing is an historic honorific title associated with the Gaelic nobility of Ireland.
-The title was created in the 14th century when the then King of Desmond, granted an appanage (estate and title) to one of his sons.
-As with other such titles in Ireland, it no-longer has any recognition under the law, and has not been used for several hundred years.
+The title was created in the 14th century when the then King of Desmond granted an appanage (estate and title) to one of his sons.

+Like other such titles in Ireland, it no longer has any recognition under the law, and has not been used for several hundred years.

 Background

 As a republic, the Constitution of Ireland prohibits the conferring of "titles of nobility" by the state.

 While some titles had obtained "courtesy recognition" by the Chief Herald of Ireland, this practice was discontinued by 2003 when the Attorney General noted that such recognitions were unconstitutional and without basis in law.

-As "incorporeal hereditaments", any lands which may have historically related to such a title and long since disassociated from these (now) honorific titles - and such titles no longer attach to any territories.
+As "incorporeal hereditaments", any lands which may have historically related to such a title are long since disassociated from these (now) honorific titles, and such titles no longer attach to any territories.